 Pethidine and diamorphine are opioids, medication derived and synthesised from the resin of the opium poppy.

-Opioid drugs are painkillers (OAA, 2019) that are most useful in early labour (Lowth, 2017).
-They aim to alter your mood during labour so you're more relaxed and can rest or sleep (Lowth, 2017).
+Opioid drugs (OAA, 2019) are most useful in early labour (Lowth, no date).
+They aim to alter your mood during labour so you're more relaxed and can rest or sleep (Lowth, no date).

-The most common type of opioids used during labour are pethidine or diamorphine, although some hospitals use other types (Lowth, 2017; OAA, 2019).
+The most common type of opioids used during labour are pethidine or diamorphine, although some hospitals use other types (Lowth, no date; OAA, 2019).
 Hospitals generally offer one of these types of opioid, but you can ask if you’d prefer a different one.

 Up to 25% of women in the UK use pethidine or a similar opioid during labour (Moran, 2019).